 One day in Late Jurassic Switzerland, an unfortunate turtle was trodden upon by a sauropod.
 Just last month, the fossil preserving this tragic accident was found–a smashed Plesiochelys carapace within a sauropod footprint.
 We don’t know what sauropod was the culprit, so I picked Vouivria since it’s pretty new (described 2017) and roughly matches the time, place, and size of the incident.
-Vouivria was a basal brachiosaur that weighed about 15 tons–small-to-medium for a sauropod (an elephant is around 7 tonnes; the largest titanosaurs got up to 76 tonnes!).
+Vouivria was a basal brachiosaur that weighed about 15 tonnes–small-to-medium for a sauropod (an elephant is around 7 tonnes; the largest titanosaurs got up to 76 tonnes!).

 Why does it appear to have a beak?
 Well, in 2017 a fossil skull of its close-ish cousin, Camarasaurus, was found with soft tissue preserved, showing that it had extensive mouth-gear, possibly including a keratinous beak.
 And at SVP 2019 on October 10, research was presented that examined more sauropod fossils and corroborated the theory further (good thing I put off doing an Inktober sauropod until Day 20!).
 This doesn’t strike me as too far-fetched, given how many times beaks have arisen independently among amniotes (I can think of at least 12 off the top of my head, which I’m sure isn’t a comprehensive list).
 Beaks are a very homoplastic trait.
 Personally, I think Vouivria looks pretty good in a beak.

 Looking back at it now, I’m pretty sure Vouivria’s neck couldn’t actually bend the way it does in the last panel…whoops…